 Island hopping, hiking, nature reserve, bioluminescent bay, secluded beaches, and the gateway to Vieques & Culebra

 Fajardo is a municipality on the east coast of Puerto Rico just 45 minutes from the capital city of San Juan and the main airport.
 Fajardo can be a home base for those wishing to go island hopping to the cays and offshore islands of Vieques & Culebra.
 One of the most popular attractions is Laguna Grande, a bright bioluminescent bay, one of the few in the world.
-Fajardo is home to one of the most desirable resorts in Puerto Rico, El Conquistador, although it is going through renovations.
-Outside the resort, adventurers can enjoy hiking, kayaking, and touring the nature reserves.
+If you are a traveler who likes to spend most of the day exploring the coastline and beach hopping, you can find many affordable vacation rentals in Fajardo and spend the rest of your vacation budget on great tours.

-Best Things to Do & Places to VisitFajard, Puerto Rico
+Best Things to Do & Places to VisitFajardo, Puerto Rico

 A wonderful family and educational activity is a tour of the Cabezas de San Juan Nature Reserve & Lighthouse.
 Take a walk along the mangrove forest, visit the gorgeous Rocosa Beach, and enjoy the stunning views of the offshore islands and Fajardo coastline from the platform of the oldest lighthouse in Puerto Rico.